 - Almonds or walnuts

-- Cut the apples into 4 or 6 wedges and remove some of the fruit so it makes a bowl.
+- Cut the apples into 4 or 6 wedges and remove some of the fruit, making a bowl.

 - Rub the inside of the apple with lemon juice to prevent it from discoloring.